manojnath124/MANOJ-XD-BOT/README.md

 </p>

 ##
-MANOJ-XD is a 🌟 versatile Multi-Device< WhatsApp bot 🤖 recoded by the talented [Excel Amadi](https://github.com/Xcelsama) It offers a wide array of features, making it an advanced 📡 and user-friendly bot for various purposes. 🎉📱 With its intuitive interface and robust capabilities, users can unlock endless possibilities 🚀 and streamline their communication across devices with ease.
+MANOJ-XD is a 🌟 versatile Multi-Device< WhatsApp bot 🤖 recoded by the talented [ROMEK-XD](https://github.com/Romeofaiz) It offers a wide array of features, making it an advanced 📡 and user-friendly bot for various purposes. 🎉📱 With its intuitive interface and robust capabilities, users can unlock endless possibilities 🚀 and streamline their communication across devices with ease.

 ---------